collectivehealth/frontend-boilerplates/vanilla/README.md

-###Basic Vanilla JS boilerplate to be used for interviews.
+# Basic Vanilla JS boilerplate to be used for interviews.

-This is a very simple blank HTML/CSS/JS boilerplate with JQuery and Bootstrap support
+This is a very simple blank HTML/CSS/JS boilerplate with jQuery.

-#### Quick Start
+## Quick Start

 * run ```npm install``` to install gulp and bower dependencies
 * run ```npm start``` to launch the web server